OCIA

 Thinking of joining the Roman Catholic Church?
-We're happy to provide some detailed guidance for the RCIA process.
+We're happy to provide some detailed guidance for the OCIA process.

 • Where to start?